shopware/shopware/src/Docs/_new/4-how-to/260-working-with-the-api-and-an-http-client.md

 [titleEn]: <>(Working with the Rest-API and an HTTP Client)
-[metaDescriptionEn]: <>(One of the big advantages of working with the Shopware Platform is the Rest-API it comes with.
+[metaDescriptionEn]: <>(One of the big advantages of working with Shopware 6 is the Rest-API it comes with.
 Learn how to work with this API in a PHP context here)

 Some things are not easy to solve without an API.
-For these cases the Shopware Platform has a REST-API!
+For these cases Shopware 6 has a REST-API!

 ## Overview

-The Shopware Platform comes with a powerful REST-API.
+Shopware 6 comes with a powerful REST-API.
 You can use this API by using a HTTP-Client, like curl or similar.

 ## Warning

-For reasons of simplicity we wrote a Shopware Platform plugin, but in most cases this is not a good use case.
-Please do not call the Shopware Platform API through a plugin unless you do have a really good reason to do so!
+For reasons of simplicity we wrote a Shopware 6 plugin, but in most cases this is not a good use case.
+Please do not call the Shopware 6 API through a plugin unless you do have a really good reason to do so!

 ## API Entrypoint